 ‘I worked as a journalist and would often interview people who created these lovely handicrafts,’ says Nga, as we explore shelves stocked with artisanal products such as Saigon Charlie’s hot sauce, Kuo cooperative coffee and Le Mai soaps.
 ‘When I said I’d like to open a shop, they agreed I’d be perfect for it.
 Basically I look for things that have a story to tell.’

-In addition to managing her shop, Nga is a well of information on all that is happening in Hanoi.
+In addition to managing her shop, Nga is a well of information on all that is happening in Hanoi’s art and culture scene.
 After I explain my interest in the city’s nascent music scene she recommends Hanoi Rock City, a short motorbike ride away in Quang An.

 While I try to regain some bearings I come upon Furbrew, a charming Danish-Vietnamese operation marketing craft beer with the motto ‘Imported ideas, locally brewed’.
 Finding a bar stool, I enjoy some lemongrass-infused ale and tamarind-infused lager before heading down the road to take in a show at Hanoi Rock City.
 The music venue claims it was established with the aim of ‘cultural development and artistic exchange’.
 As if to encapsulate this ethos, an Afrobeat band is entertaining a full house when I stumble in.
 After swilling a few Bia Hanoi, I’m persuaded to join in the dancing.

 Phuong picks me up on her moped early the next day and steals me away from the tourist traps of the old town, eventually landing us at her favourite street-side stall, where she orders beef in crayfish and tomato sauce, while I chew on a baguette packed with fried eggs and garnished with chilli peppers.
 Hanoi is a city of early risers and it’s a fine thing just to watch the city wake up.
 Our meal is washed down with Hanoi’s beverage of choice: iced coffee sweetened with condensed milk.
-With caffeine in my bloodstream and some carbs to burn, I feel more than ready to confront the day in a city whose charms, I feel, I’m only beginning to uncover.
+With caffeine in my bloodstream and some carbs to burn, I feel more than ready to continue exploring Hanoi’s art and culture, whose charms, I feel, I’m only beginning to uncover.